Corporate Governance

 Statement of Compliance with the QCA Corporate Governance Code

 The Directors recognise the importance of sound corporate governance.
-As a company whose shares are traded on AIM, the Board has decided to adopt the Quoted Companies Alliance (QCA) Corporate Governance Code in line with the London Stock Exchange’s recent changes to the AIM Rules requiring all AIM-listed companies to adopt and comply with a recognised corporate governance code.
-This report sets out, in broad terms, how we comply at this point in time.
-Going forward, we will provide annual updates on our compliance with the code.
+As a company whose shares are admitted to trading on AIM, the Board has decided to adopt the Quoted Companies Alliance (QCA) Corporate Governance Code (the “QCA Code”) as the recognised corporate governance code most appropriate for the Company.

-Marlowe plc is an AIM-listed company formed to create sustainable shareholder value through the acquisition and development of businesses that provide regulated safety and compliance services.
-The Board conclude this is best achieved thorough:
+Marlowe plc is an AIM-listed company formed to create sustainable shareholder value through the acquisition and development of businesses that deliver services and SaaS focused on assuring safety and regulatory compliance, whilst managing risk.

 The Company ensures a strong relationship is maintained with its shareholders with the Chief Executive and Group Finance Director having regular dialogue with institutional and major shareholders throughout the year including meetings following the announcement of the Group’s annual and interim results.
 In addition, the Company’s Non-Executive Directors engage with its investors, with the Chairman writing periodically to large shareholders to offer a meeting or dialogue.